 An ‘affected family member’ is the individual who is deemed to be affected by events occurring during a family incident.
 For more information about counting rules, please refer to the Explanatory Notes .

 The other individual involved in a family incident is referred to as the ‘other party’.
 The other party could be a current partner, former partner or a family member.
 For more information about counting rules, please refer to the Explanatory Notes .

 In response to COVID-19 Victoria Police commenced Operation Ribbon on 13 April 2020.
 Operation Ribbon focused specifically on active engagement with victim-survivors and known perpetrators of family violence.
 Operation Ribbon involved specialist detectives from the Family Violence Investigation Units across the state reaching out to Victorians perceived to be at greater risk of family violence due to the impacts of COVID-19 and associated public health measures, including restricted movement.
-Offences relating to specific operations that are recorded in the LEAP database are often not easily identifiable.
-For more information about the impacts of COVID-19 on crime to end of December 2020 please see Recorded offences or the CSA paper Police-recorded crime trends in Victoria during the COVID-19 pandemic: update to the end of December 2020.
+Incidents relating to specific operations that are recorded in the LEAP database are often not easily identifiable.
+For more information about the impacts of COVID-19 on crime please see the CSA paper Police-recorded crime trends in Victoria during the COVID-19 pandemic: update to the end of December 2020.

 Family Incidents - Tabular Visualisation

 The family incidents data visualisation contains the number and rate of family incidents recorded in Victoria, as well as demographic characteristics of affected family members and other parties.
 You can also view crime data by local government area in the latest crime data by area .
 Data for these visualisations are available via the Download data button on the latest crime data webpage.

 This work is licensed under a Creative Commons Attribution 4.0 International License .